A lot or a little?

 What parents need to know

-Parents need to know that teen girls will be interested in seeing this cute Drew Barrymore vehicle.
-The good news is that you can probably let them: Overall, it offers very little to be concerned about.
-Alex and Sophie sleep together, but nothing salacious is shown on screen (they kiss a few times, but nothing graphic), and Alex gets into a fight with Sophie's ex.
+Parents need to know that Music and Lyrics is a 2007 romantic comedy in which Hugh Grant plays a past-his-prime '80s pop star who teams up with Drew Barrymore in both music and love.
+The biggest concern for parents occurs whenever Cora, the young pop star who has hired Alex to write her next hit song, appears.
+As a parody of the Britney Spears-style performances of the early 2000s, Cora performs in skimpy clothing, partially exposing her rear end, and at times accompanies her singing with orgasmic moans.
+There are also other moments of implied sex: Alex and Sophie sleep together, but nothing salacious is shown on-screen (they kiss a few times, but nothing graphic), and Alex gets into a fight with Sophie's ex.
 The language is mild, and there's not much drinking.
 The movie revolves around the question of whether it's better to do what others want or to stand up for what you believe in, which is a good one for teens to think about.

 What's the story?